Search

 For example, if you’re left with a net capital gain of $100,000 after selling your property you will only have $50,000 added to your total taxable income.
 So, if the salary you earn from your job is $65,000, your total taxable income will become $115,000.
 It may still look like a big jump, but if you sell within 12 months, or are a foreign resident for tax purposes, you forfeit the discount altogether which is much worse…

-Other ways to lower your CGT
+Other ways to lower your Capital Gains Tax

 • Incidental costs such as stamp duty, legal fees, some bank fees, buyers agent fees, advertising and marketing fees, as well as some travel expenses.